What Is UV Coating

 The Takeaway

 No doubt, UV coating offers a wide range of aesthetic and functional possibilities beyond a simple shine, with various types designed to create specific looks and tactile sensations.
-The different types of finishes can completely alter the perception of a printed product, creating striking visual effects and elegant textures.
+The promising benefits of using UV coating include superior visuals, enhanced durability, quick production times, a variety of finishes, and an eco-friendly process.

-It’s most commonly used on thicker, heavier paper stocks, such as those used for business cards, postcards, and book covers.
+It’s most commonly used on thicker, heavier paper stocks, such as business cards, postcards, and rigid stock.

 FAQs